 When the law changed in 2007, more than 40,000 additional people were suddenly required to install IIDs in their vehicles due to DUI convictions each year.
 This created a logistical nightmare for individuals convicted of DUI, the Arizona Motor Vehicle Department (MVD), and IID manufacturers.
 While many of these logistical issues have now been resolved, for individuals who cannot avoid conviction, the requirement to install an IID adds significantly to the financial costs and practical consequences of getting pulled over on suspicion of drunk driving.

 Arizona’s Ignition Interlock Device Requirement for DUI Offenders: How it Works

-While the 2007 DUI reform act ushered in the IID requirement for all DUI offenders in Arizona, there are more than five statutes involved in implementing Arizona’s IID requirement.
+While the 2007 DUI reform act ushered in the IID requirement for all DUI offenders in Arizona, more than five statutes were involved in implementing Arizona’s IID requirement.
 Here’s how it all comes together: Under the DUI reform act, all individuals convicted of DUI are required to equip the vehicles they drive with an IID device.
 This is not a court-imposed penalty but rather a requirement that is imposed and enforced by the MVD.

 Once you are convicted, the MVD will contact you by mail to inform you that you need to go to an approved company and get the required ignition interlock device(s) installed within about 30 days from the notice date.
 You are responsible for paying for the installation and the mandator bi-monthly check-up, and then you must pay the cost to have each device removed once you have served your sentence.
 During the mandatory IID period, your vehicle is connected to a GPS.
 It must blow into the device both (i) before your vehicle starts and (ii) at periodic intervals while you are driving.